 After careful consideration and long talks

-begging assuring The Boy, we started planning out everything that could go wrong.
+begging to assure The Boy, we started planning out everything that could go wrong.
 Yes, I like to solve every problem before it happens.
-The key would be to find a local contractor who was a kitchen ninja and a local fabricator slash installer who knew this ninja warrior.
+The key would be to find the best contractor in Barrington who was a kitchen ninja and a genius stone fabricator in Barrington who knew this kitchen ninja warrior.
 Oh, and if this fabricator also carried the cabinetry that was in my mood board, well, that would be the icing on the cake.
 It took about 6 months of planning for it to all come together, but guess what…it happened…serendipity at its finest.

 Our existing cabinetry around the perimeter was virtually new from the previous homeowners.
 They installed a classic white shaker.
 Now, would I have wanted to switch that out for a mushroom-like color, navy or hunter green?
 Ya, for sure, but we also didn’t have a million dollars to spend willy nilly.
 There was nothing wrong with what we had, so The Boy convinced me to keep them.
 That particular decision srsly cut down on the cost and dust.
 Remember surface makeover?